steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 inserting it in the coding matrix and (ii) ``decoder_state`` which tells how is the state of the coding coefficients matrix at the decoder after performing Gaussian elimination.
-Laer, the default run goes with 5 packets in the binary field with 2 users and the previosuly tracing options defined.
+Later, the default run goes with 5 packets in the binary field with 2 users and the previously tracing options defined.

 As a starter (once located in the path described earlier), type: ::